abe-winter/abe-winter.github.io/_posts/2019-06-28-bumble-terms.md

 What about fair use?
 What if I'm posing in public in front of a hung photo?
 What if I've paid someone to *license* a photo to which they 'own the rights' (licensing for cash being the whole point of copyright).
 Under the letter of this document, I can be kicked for that.

-Have you *ever* gotten a takedown request?
+Have you *ever* gotten a takedown request from a content owner?
 If not, why is this section even in the guidelines?

 Even crazier: given the various selfie bans in this document we can assume most photos on the platform will be taken by someone other than the account owner.
 [Moral rights to a photo automatically assign to its author](https://photo.stackexchange.com/questions/25511/if-someone-makes-a-picture-of-me-who-owns-the-right-to-it).
 Under the letter of this doc, NO photo is safe.